How Much Does A New Patio Cost? | Checkatrade

 Installing a concrete patio

-First, the guide strings are set up to mark out the edges of the patio.
-Once these have been positioned, it’s important that they are squared and sloped as necessary.
+1. The guide strings are set up to mark out the edges of the patio.
+Once these have been positioned, it’s important that they are squared and sloped as necessary

-Your tradesperson will then pour the concrete, distribute it evenly and smooth it out using a screed board.
-Once the concrete has cured, the surface is smoothed and they’ll apply any optional finishes you’ve chosen.
+4. Your tradesperson will then pour the concrete, distribute it evenly and smooth it out using a screed board

-As you can see, there is a lot of prep work that goes into building a concrete patio and you need to take this into account in your budget.
+As you can see, building a concrete patio requires a lot of prep work.
+You’ll want to take this into account when planning your patio budget.

 How long does it take to replace a concrete patio?